 6. Stream Deck

-The stream deck in another extremely useful tool that makes using OBS and other streaming programs a pleasure to work with.
-The ideal behind it is to simply eliminate the need for keyboard short keys, for a more interactive approach to studio control.
+The Elgato Stream Deck is another extremely useful tool that makes using OBS and other streaming programs a pleasure to work with.
+The idea behind it is to simply eliminate the need for keyboard short keys, for a more interactive approach to studio control.

 The main proactive features of the stream deck are designed to allow you to easily switch between scenes, launch media with a quick tap of a key, and level up your onscreen antics using GIFs, images, videos, and audio clips.